Labour Declares War On Pensioners by Abolishing Universal Winter Fuel Payments – What's Next ?

 The next few months should clarify how bad it’s likely to get for pensioners…and their heirs.
 In the meantime there’s very little we can do politically as individuals.
 Why ?

-In practice our ingrained First Past the Post (FPP) voting system means that it's only the Tories who are likely to be a large enough force to be capable of wresting power from Labour in the foreseeable future.
-They will be unlikely to be in a position do so before 2029, probably even later.
-Even one 5-year term with an out of control and effectively un-challengeable government is a long time in politics, and much can, and probably will, go wrong for them (and us !) in that time.
+In practice, our ingrained First Past the Post (FPP) voting system means that it's only the Tories who are likely to be a large enough force to be capable of wresting power from Labour in the foreseeable future.
+They have taken a severe knock, and will be unlikely to be in a position do so before 2029, probably even later.
+Even one 5-year term with an out of control and effectively un-challengeable government is a long time in politics, and much can, and probably will, go wrong for those in power (and us !) in that time.

-Those pensioners who deserted the Tories on July 4th (and I don’t for a minute blame them, given the rank incompetence and chaotic nature of the Truss and Sunak governments) should reflect carefully on their voting intentions when they next get the chance to vote.
-The Election 24 results prove that it was their withdrawal of their support for the Tories, rather than any real increase in Labour's overall vote, or indeed their popularity, that gave us the current government, and we all need to be 'careful what we wish for' in future.
+Those pensioners and their relatives who deserted the Tories on July 4th (and I don’t for a minute blame them, given the rank incompetence and chaotic nature of the Truss and Sunak governments following the ousting of Boris) should reflect carefully on their voting intentions when they next get the chance to vote.
+The Election 24 results prove that it was their withdrawal of their support for the Tories, rather than any real increase in Labour's overall vote, or indeed their popularity, that gave us the current unchallengeable and vindictive government, and we all need to be 'careful what we wish for' in future.

 We should also remember that more than two-thirds of the UK electorate voted against Labour in July, so they were by no means 'the people's choice', as the final MP tally (and their rhetoric!) might suggest.

-Starmer promised on the steps of number 10 on July 5th that he intended to govern for those who didn't vote for him, not just those who did - a brave promise indeed, but let's see if he is resolute enough to honour it by keeping his chancellor and ministers under proper control.... and his country united.
+Starmer promised on the steps of number 10 on July 5th that he intended to govern for those who didn't vote for him, not just those who did - a brave promise indeed, but let's see if he is resolute enough to honour it by keeping his apparent prejudice against pensioners - and his chancellor - under proper control.
+This will be the only way he can redeem himself and keep his country united.

 What should we do now on a practical level ?